 Antelope Canyon, Arizona

 One of the most famous and photographed canyons in the US, Antelope Canyon has become something of an internet sensation.
 Just typing the location onto Instagram brings up over 600 thousand results!
+And for a good reason.
+Antelope Canyon is easily one of the most beautiful canyons in the USA.

 Located in Northern Arizona on Navajo land, just east of Page, Antelope Canyon is a magnificent slot canyon with tall, winding walls of tall winding walls of red sandstone.
-It’s a breath-taking structure and a photographer’s paradise (hence all the Instagram hits!), and the light shining through from above creates a surreal environment and almost supernatural appearance.
+It’s a breathtaking structure, and a photographer’s paradise (hence all the Instagram hits!), and the light shining through from above creates a surreal environment and almost supernatural appearance.

 To explore the canyon properly, you’ll need to book a guided tour as all areas of the canyon are only accessible via a guide.
 This doesn’t really matter as it’s best to book a guided tour anyway because the guide will be able to tell you more about the fascinating history of the canyon and how it was formed.
-There are more than enough tours to choose from as visiting the canyon is understandably popular and you can find tours on popular sites like Get Your Guide or Viator.
+There are more than enough tours to choose from as visiting the canyon is understandably popular, and you can find tours on popular sites like Get Your Guide or Viator.

 Antelope Canyon is one of the best October travel destinations in the US because, during the autumn months, the light beams hit the canyon at the perfect angle for gorgeous photography.
 However, visiting during the Spring in March through April is also a great option.’